Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ##### Streaming

-The preferred approach is to publish embedded nodes and links.
-If your network is too large to load into memory, you ought to use `.relatedResources` to reference separate files for nodes and links.
-Each file ought to be formatted as a [JSON Lines](https://jsonlines.org/) file in which each line is a valid [`Node`](../reference/schema.md#node) or [`Link`](../reference/schema.md#link), respectively.
+The preferred approach is to publish embedded nodes and spans.
+If your network is too large to load into memory, you ought to use `.links` to reference separate files for nodes and spans.
+Each file ought to be formatted as a [JSON Lines](https://jsonlines.org/) file in which each line is a valid [`Node`](../reference/schema.md#node) or [`Span`](../reference/schema.md#span), respectively.

 ::::{tab-set}

 :::{tab-item} Embedded data
-The following example shows a network with embedded nodes and links:
+The following example shows a network with embedded nodes and spans:

 ```{jsoninclude} ../../examples/json/network-package.json
 :jsonpointer: /networks/0